radareorg/radare2/DEVELOPERS.md

 You should report it into the github issues page. https://github.com/radare/radare2/issues

-Otherwise, if you are looking for some more feedback I will encourage you to send an email to any of the emails enumerated in the AUTHORS file.
+Otherwise, if you are looking for some more feedback, I will encourage you to send an email to any of the emails enumerated in the AUTHORS file.